 - 1. A consultation may occur when: - a.
 There is a need for further evaluation or when patient care needs exceed the expertise or clinical privileges of the Attending Provider or - b.
 A family or patient requests a consultation. - 2.
-An order should be entered and the intent of the consult, the type of consult, and the level of involvement expected should be clarified.

-- 3. All consults should be documented in the medical record. - 4.
+An order should be entered and the intent of the consult, the type of consult, and the level of involvement expected should be clarified. - 3.
+All consults should be documented in the medical record. - 4.
 Types of consult: - a.
-Formal review of pathology results - b.
-Opinion only regarding diagnosis or management - c.
-Assistance with diagnosis or management - d.
-Evaluation for a procedure - e.
-Treatment of a stated condition - f.
+Opinion only regarding diagnosis or management

+- b.
+Assistance with diagnosis or management - c.
+Treatment of a stated condition - d.
 Co-management - 5.
 Responsibilities of the service requesting the consult: - a.
 The requesting provider or designee must communicate to the consultant: - i.
 The specific patient care issues that need to be addressed. - ii.
 The urgency of the consult: - a.
 Emergent consults for immediate threat to life or limb. - b.
 Urgent consults for those issues not seen as an immediate threat to life or limb. - c.
 Routine consults for those issues that do not meet either an emergent or urgent status. - iii.
 Pertinent past history and findings relevant to the consult. - iv.
 Whether diagnostic tests/treatments/procedures may be ordered, scheduled, or performed by the consulting service. - v.
 How and whom to contact to discuss findings and consultant recommendations. - b.
 Thoughtfully consider the recommendations and findings from each consultant and clearly communicate to other members of the health care team and the family any changes in the plan of care. - 6.
 Expectations and responsibilities of the consultant: - a.
-Acknowledge receipt of the consult request. - i.
-Resolve any questions about whether a consult is appropriate through collegial conversations with the requesting Attending Provider. - b.
-Confirm with the requesting provider the level of service requested and the urgency of the consult: - i.
-Emergent: A response either in person or by telephone is expected within 15 minutes of receiving the initial page.
-Emergent consults should be performed as expeditiously as possible given the specific patient care needs but should be
+Communicate to the requesting Attending Provider or designee any specific requirements or prerequisites (e.g. NPO status or diagnostic evaluations). - b Final recommendations should be communicated to the patient/family only after a discussion with the requesting provider or designee has occurred. - c Arrange for ongoing follow-up after discharge when indicated or formally document a sign-off of the consultant's involvement in the patient's ongoing care.